peymanbarca/ms-mas-benchmarking/ec/scenario1/ReadMe.md

 ## Order Service --> Inventory Services via REST API for reservation

-## Only delay exists in response of reservation from inventory service
+## Only a fixed delay injected in response of reservation from inventory service

 ## Run trial Experiments